Class 458 train

 • London Waterloo and Weybridge (via Brentford)

-Built by Alstom GEC, the Class 458 came into service in 2000 to replace many of the British Railway ‘slam door’ trains.
-Originally they were formed of four coaches.
+Built by Alstom GEC, the original four-coach Class 458 fleet came into service in 2000 to replace many of the British Railway ‘slam door’ trains.

 Following significant work at our Wimbledon depot the trains became some of the most reliable in the UK, winning a number of awards.